stablekernel/aqueduct/source/docs/application/channel.md

 }
 ```

-It is important to note the behavior of isolates as it relates to Aqueduct and the initialization process.
 Each isolate has its own heap. `initializeApplication` is executed in the main isolate, whereas each `ApplicationChannel` is instantiated in its own isolate.
 This means that any values stored in `ApplicationOptions` must be safe to pass across isolates - i.e., they can't contain references to closures.

 Additionally, any global variables or static properties that are set in the main isolate *will not be set* in other isolates.
 Configuration types like `CodecRegistry` do not share values across isolates, because they use a static property to hold a reference to the repository of codecs.
 Therefore, they must be set up in `ApplicationChannel.prepare()`.